 2. Indulge Along the Cooperstown Beverage Trail

 I love beer.
 I love wine.
-In Cooperstown, there just so happens to be a beverage trail that loops a few miles around the area that is filled with vineyards and craft breweries!
+In Cooperstown, there is a beverage trail that is filled with vineyards and craft breweries!

-Before our visit in June of 2021, I had never headed out onto the Beverage Trail, and I didn’t realize what I was missing.
+Before our visit in June of 2021, I had never headed out onto the Beverage Trail.
+I didn’t realize what I was missing!
 While I’ve heard that the vineyards in the area are fantastic, we opted to just check out three of the top breweries on the loop so that we could relax and enjoy our time a bit more.

 We grabbed a flight at three places: Red Shed Brewery, the Cooperstown Brewing Company, and Brewery Ommegang.
 Each place offered a unique trait we loved, and we can’t recommend one place over the other.

-In our opinion, Brewery Ommegang is the classiest, Red Shed Brewery is the most relaxing, and Cooperstown Brewing Company is the most fun.
+Brewery Ommegang is the classiest, Red Shed Brewery is the most relaxing, and Cooperstown Brewing Company is the funnest.
 Still, check them all out and decide for yourself!

 3. Catch a Game at Doubleday Field

-Doubleday field is Cooperstown’s own baseball stadium located right in the heart of town.
-This stadium hosts many different games throughout the year, ranging from occasional professional games to little league games and everything in between.
+Doubleday Field is Cooperstown’s own baseball stadium located right in the heart of town.
+This stadium hosts many different games throughout the year.
+They range from occasional professional games to little league games and everything in between.

-There is no minor or major league team that is actually local to Cooperstown, so there is really not a set schedule of games that you can find online.
-However, one time of the year that you can be sure to catch a game is Memorial Day weekend, when several Hall of Famers and other retired players return to Cooperstown to play a game at Doubleday Field and host other meet-and-greet events.
+There is no minor or major league team that is actually local to Cooperstown.
+So, there is really no set schedule of games that you can find online.
+One time of the year that you can be sure to catch a game is Memorial Day weekend when several Hall of Famers and other retired players return to Cooperstown to play a game at Doubleday Field and host other meet-and-greet events.

 Attending the Hall of Fame Classic Game at Double Day Field over Memorial Weekend is a bucket list activity.